 U.S. Energy Information Administration (EIA): Electricity Explained: Use of Electricity

-Carbon offsets typically fall under the classification of "environmental markets" or "carbon markets," The FARAD TOKEN is patented and classified as an environmental commodity.
+Environmental offsets or "energy credits" typically fall under the classification of "environmental markets" or "carbon markets," The FARAD TOKEN is patented and defined as an environmental digital energy blockchain commodity asset.

-The voluntary carbon offset market pricing currently ranges between $5 and $175 per metric ton of Co2 depending on the quality and authenticity of the offset.
-The current price of a Farad Token is $5.00 allowing an attractive "floor" for the growth of this high quality and verified commodity.
+The voluntary energy credit market pricing currently ranges between $5 and $175 per metric ton of Co2 depending on the quality and authenticity of the offset.
+The current price of a Farad Token is $5.00 displaying strong stability for this advanced technology asset.

-NATURE OF A CARBON OFFSET IN THE FINANCIAL MARKET
+NATURE OF AN ENERGY CREDIT IN THE FINANCIAL MARKET

-A key difference between carbon offsets and futures is in the nature of the contract.
+A key difference between energy credits and futures is in the nature of the contract.
 Futures contracts involve an agreement to buy or sell a commodity at a future date at a predetermined price.
-In contrast, when you buy a carbon offset, you are purchasing a credit for an emission reduction that has already occurred or is guaranteed to occur.
+In contrast, when you buy an energy credit, you are purchasing a credit for an emission reduction that has already occurred or is guaranteed and expected to occur.

 Futures contracts are highly standardized and regulated financial instruments.
-Carbon offsets, however, can vary widely in terms of their quality, the type of projects they fund (like renewable energy, forestry, or methane capture), and how their environmental impact is verified.
+Energy credits, however, can vary widely in terms of their quality, the type of projects they fund (like renewable electricity, forestry, or methane capture), and how their environmental impact is verified.

 Futures are primarily financial instruments used for hedging or speculation.
-Carbon offsets, on the other hand, are environmental tools used for mitigating climate change impacts.
+Energy credits, on the other hand, are environmental tools used for mitigating atmospheric decline impact.

-Unlike stocks, bonds, or traditional futures contracts, carbon offsets are not primarily financial investment vehicles.
+Unlike stocks, bonds, or traditional futures contracts, energy credits are not primarily financial investment vehicles.
 Their value and purpose are tied to environmental and sustainability goals.
 However, they do have financial implications for companies, institutions or individuals involved in these markets, either in terms of costs (for compliance) or as part of sustainability strategies.

-BloombergNEF indicates that the price of carbon offsets could reach $215 per ton by 2030.
+BloombergNEF indicates that the price of energy credits could reach $215 per ton by 2030.

-Ernst & Young Net Zero Centre projects that the price of carbon offsets will reach $150 per ton by 2035
+Ernst & Young Net Zero Centre projects that the price of energy credits will reach $150 per ton by 2035

 Enerdata projects that the price of carbon in the EU alone will exceed $500 by 2044